How to Find Detox in Louisiana

 |Local, county, or community government||12||8.28%|

 American Addiction Centers accept many types of insurance.
 We are committed to helping anyone overcome their substance addiction, no matter their insurance or financial status.
-Fill out this form, or call our confidential helpline to check your insurance options.
-You can reach us at or use the form below to check your coverage.

 There are 145 private and state-funded treatment facilities in Louisiana.
 Of the 145 facilities, 103 accept private insurance, and many clinics offer alternative payment options.
 At least 44 of the 145 accept state-financed health insurance, and 47 accept federal military insurance plans.